 Should I Say No to the Dress? – If you want to show off more of your body or go for something bigger, like the ball gown fit, this isn’t the dress for you.

 If you ever played princess dress up as a little girl, this silhouette shape doesn’t need an explanation.
-But for those of you who haven’t, this dress has a very fitted bodice and full floor-length skirt typically made with tulle or a structured silk fabric, like organza or taffeta.
+But for those of you who haven’t, this dress has a very fitted bodice and full floor-length skirt typically made with tulle or structured silk fabric, like organza or taffeta.
 The fitted bodice is commonly created with lace or satin, making for an overall dramatic effect.
-The bell-shape silhouette is extremely flattering for any body type, and very forgiving!
+The bell-shape silhouette is extremely flattering for any body type and very forgiving!
 A dress like this will make you feel like you’re in a fairytale, floating down the aisle.

 Should I Say Yes to the Dress? – Ball Gown dresses are best for mid-height or taller brides who have a bit of a bust.
 Definitely for the traditional bride who is planning a fairytale wedding.